-I enrolled in an eight-week mindfulness-based stress reduction course that I found beneficial in dealing with the stress responses I was experiencing in my work as a teacher.
-Had I not been experiencing stress in my job, I doubt I would ever have gotten around to learning how to mediate.
+I enrolled in an eight-week Mindfulness-Based Stress Reduction course that I found beneficial in dealing with the stress responses I was experiencing in my work as a teacher.
+Had I not been experiencing stress in my job, it’s unlikely I would have gotten around to learning how to mediate.

-Learning to meditate, and learning about the pleasures of teaching role play and drama, as a way for students to show understanding of Language and Social Studies concepts, are among the things I remember the best from my previous career as a teacher.
+Learning to meditate, and teaching of role play and drama, are among the things I remember the best from my previous career as a teacher.

-Mindfulness meditation, in my limited experience, is easy to practice as part of a secular lifestyle.
+Mindfulness meditation, in my experience, is easy to practice as part of a secular lifestyle.